madiali/mips-emulator/README.md

   <img src="https://i.imgur.com/y0gdKg6.gif">
 </p>

-MIPS Emulator is an emulator that simulates final projects in UNC's COMP 541 (Digital Logic and Computer Design).
-It simulates customized MIPS processors using memory-mapped I/O and devices used in the final project, such as accelerometer, keyboard, screen, and LED.
+MIPS Emulator is a cross-platform simulator for final projects in COMP 541 (Digital Logic and Computer Design) at [UNC](https://www.unc.edu/).
+It simulates customized MIPS processors using memory-mapped I/O and devices, such as accelerometer, keyboard, screen, and LED.
 Whereas flashing the MIPS assembly project onto the FPGA board can take upwards of 10 minutes per flash, this emulator allows for instant testing and debugging.

-We ported the original [MIPS emulator](https://github.com/jordanel/mips-emulator) to Java to allow the app to work on any OS.
-Credit to [jordanel](https://github.com/jordanel), [@jsettlem](https://github.com/jsettlem), [@swali-unc](https://github.com/swali-unc), and [@MarkovInequality](https://github.com/MarkovInequality) for their awesome work!
+We ported the original [MIPS emulator](https://github.com/jordanel/mips-emulator) to Java to make the program work on any OS.
+Credit to [@jordanel](https://github.com/jordanel), [@jsettlem](https://github.com/jsettlem), [@swali-unc](https://github.com/swali-unc), and [@MarkovInequality](https://github.com/MarkovInequality) for their awesome work!

 ## Install